microsoft/msquic/README.md

 ## Source Code

-The source is divided into several directories:
+The source (found in the `src` directory) is divided into several directories:

   * `bin` - Packages up all static libraries into the platform specific binaries.
   * `core` - Platform independent code that implements the QUIC protocol.
-  * `docs` - All MsQuic documentation.
   * `inc` - Header files used by all the other directories.
   * `manifest` - Windows [ETW manifest](https://docs.microsoft.com/en-us/windows/win32/wes/writing-an-instrumentation-manifest) and related files.
   * `platform` - Platform specific code for OS types, sockets and TLS.